cornerstonejs/dicomParser/README.md

 The best way to see the power of this library is to actually see it in use.
 A number of live examples are included that are not only useful but also show how to use dicomParser.
-[Click here for a list of all live examples](https://rawgithub.com/chafey/dicomParser/master/examples/index.html)
+[Click here for a list of all live examples](https://rawgithub.com/chafey/dicomParser/master/examples/index.html) Make sure you try out the [DICOM Dump with Data Dictionary](https://rawgit.com/chafey/dicomParser/master/examples/dumpWithDataDictionary/index.html) which is a very useful tool and excellent example of most features.

 Community
 ---------